Northcote Road, Takapuna - Road layout improvements Northcote Road, Takapuna - Road layout improvements

 Adding an additional left turn lane from Taharoto Road onto Northcote Road has not been considered because it would create a safety issue for the pedestrian crossing and hold up the vehicles moving through the intersection and continuing on Taharoto Road.

-- Concern that drivers will need to cross two lanes rather than one when travelling north on Taharoto Road and turning left into Northcote Road wanting to enter motorway to go North.
+- Concern that drivers will need to cross 2 lanes rather than one when travelling north on Taharoto Road and turning left into Northcote Road wanting to enter motorway to go North.

 This part of Taharoto Road is long enough that we are confident drivers will have time to make these lane change movements.

-- Request to make the two lanes on Northcote Rd past the Smales Farm lights continue to the Taharoto Road lights as the straight and right turn lanes with the left turn lane branching off the way the right turn is proposed to do.
+- Request to make the 2 lanes on Northcote Road past the Smales Farm lights continue to the Taharoto Road lights as the straight and right turn lanes with the left turn lane branching off the way the right turn is proposed to do.

 There is not enough space on the road for the left and through the lane to branch.
 The left lane cannot be combined with the through lane as it leads to the left turn slip lane.
 A separate through lane would need to be provided at the intersection but there is not enough space for an additional through lane on Northcote Road.
 The only way the through and left-turn lane can be combined is if the slip lane is removed.
 Removing the slip lane would require additional left-turn phase lights at the signalised intersection which would create more congestion and delays.

 - Requests to make changes to the State Highway 1 onramps, by adding lanes, additional destination signage, and the one-car-per-light traffic light.

 The highway and onramps are the domain of Waka Kotahi NZTA and subject to their decisions.
 The number of lanes and traffic lights control the flow on the motorway and are installed based on traffic flow assessments carried out by Waka Kotahi NZTA.